Skip to content

 Shuttle: Deerlodge Park and Split Mountain are about 40 miles apart by road.
 Commercial shuttles operate from Vernal, Utah, and Steamboat Springs, Colorado.
 Expect $150–250 depending on group size and vehicle type.

 Camping: Campsites in the monument are beaches and bench areas designated on NPS maps.
-Your permit specifies your first night's camp.
-Subsequent nights are flexible.
+Confirm the current camp-assignment and reservation rules with the monument when you pick up your permit.

 Weather: May weather in Dinosaur is variable — warm days, cold nights, occasional thunderstorms.
 Pack a warm sleeping bag and a waterproof layer.